igrishaev/pg2/docs/ssl.md

 ~~~

 Add this context into the config map under the `:ssl-context` key.
 Passing a
-custom instance of `SSLContext` automatically enables the `:use-ssl?` flag as
+custom instance of `SSLContext` automatically enables the `:ssl?` flag as
 well:

 ~~~clojure